chastitywhiterose/Chastity-Chess-Chapters/book/openings/ChastityQueenGambit.md

 # Chastity's Queen's Gambit Opening Book

-## The Reference that was too big for the other book!
+## A Beginner's Guide to the Queen's Gambit Opening

 # Chapter 0: Introduction